FacerTest/poll-blogger/README.md

 If you do not have either of those, you will not be able to automatically post polls to tumblr.
 ### 2. Record results of this round
 This option will give you each matchup, and you will enter "1" or "2" in order to input which competitor won each matchup.

+Additionally, this will automatically take you to the next round.
 ### 3. Render chart for this round
 Renders a chart of the competition, up to the current round, and saves it as an SVG file in the directory that the python file is in.
+### 4. Edit tournament and competitor data
+Allows you to edit certain information about the tournament in general and for specific competitors, without editing the JSON file yourself.
+This includes all data that would not break the tournament if changed, such as competitor propaganda and some data about the style of the Tumblr posts tis program makes.